Permafrost/Tundra/readme.md

 // replaces runs of one or more whitespace characters (space, tab, carriage return,
 // line feed) with a single space character tundra.string:squeeze($string);

+// attempts variable substitution on the given string by replacing all occurrences of
+// substrings matching "%key%" with the associated (optionally scoped) value tundra.string:substitute($string, $pipeline);

 // returns the given string with leading and trailing whitespace removed tundra.string:trim($string);